maniaclab/snowmass-connect-docs/docs/data_management_main.md

 does not exist, it will be created.
 As in `scp` the ssh-keys used for your profile on the Snowmass Connect portal must stored on the source machine.

 3. **Globus Connect** can be used to transfer files to stash storage only.
 A guide on how to gain access to the Globus door and instructions for transfering data to the stash storage can be found here: [Uploading Data Instructions](globus.md)

-## Data for OSG jobs
+## Data for grid jobs

 There are four methods for the user to make data available to remote sites running their jobs.